cucumber/docs/content/implementations/jvm.md

 to manage the dependencies in your project.

 Determining which dependencies to add to your project, depends on the programming language you are using.
-If you are using Java, you may also want to add one of the JARs for [dependency injection](/implementations/jvm/java-di/).
+If you are using Java, you may also want to add one of the dependencies for [dependency injection](/cucumber/state/#dependency-injection-in-java).
 In addition, you may want to use a test framework, like JUnit or TestNg.

 ### Snapshot releases